China proposes buying $200 billion of American goods, US officials say

 It wasn't immediately clear how China would carry out such a dramatic increase in imports from the United States.
 It bought $130 billion of American goods last year, according to US government figures.

-Experts have said previously that China would likely struggle to significantly ramp up imports of American-made goods.
+Experts have said previously that China would likely struggle to significantly ramp up imports of American-made goods -- and $200 billion would be a staggering increase.

+"It's unclear how exactly China gets to this number," said Alex Wolf, an emerging markets economist at Aberdeen Standard Investments.

+He pointed out that China could try to shift its purchases of industrial machinery and similar goods from countries like Germany and Japan to the United States.
+But that could cause disruptions to supply chains and create tensions with the affected countries.
+It's also not certain the US economy could easily step in to supply the kind of machinery China needs.

 Larry Hu, an economist at investment bank Macquarie, said the Chinese proposal was likely to be dependent on the United States removing restrictions on the export to China of certain advanced American technologies.
 But the US government "might not be willing to do that," he added.